Question of the day: Do you know which 2 states don't observe Daylight Saving?

 Answer: Arizona and Hawaii!

-As we get ready to "fall back," let's dive into the quirky history of Daylight Saving Time (DST), some fun facts, and why its days might be numbered.
+Let's dive into the quirky history of Daylight Saving Time (DST), some fun facts, and why its days might be numbered.

 So, Why Was Daylight Saving Time Started?